-Are you looking for fun ways to keep the kids entertained but don’t want to spend a fortune every time?
+Are you looking for fun ways to keep the kids entertained but don’t want to spend money every time?
 I’m with you!
 That’s why I put together a list of fun and FREE activities to do with your kids in Columbus!
 Do you have some ideas I should add to this list?
-Let me know!
+Send me an email at: [email protected]!

 Columbus Metropolitan Library has 22 Branches throughout Franklin County.
 I have a lot of storytime programs listed over on my calendar on the website, or you can also check out the Library’s calendar of events here, and filter by location and age group to find a free storytime to attend.
-Visiting a branch of the library that you’ve never been to is also fun and exciting and you can just let the kids explore the kids area and check out some new books!
+Or just visit a new Library Branch that you’ve never been to, explore the kids area and check out a few books!

 Visit German Village

-German Village, located just south of downtown Columbus, is an unique area known for charming brick houses and cobblestone streets.
-You can simply wander around and admire the architecture and historic charm, or visit a shop or restaurant.
+German Village, located just south of downtown Columbus, is a unique area known for charming brick houses and cobblestone streets.
+You can simply wander around and admire the architecture and historic charm, or browse some shops.
 I recommend visiting the Book Loft, the 32 room bookstore, whenever you’re in German Village!
 Additional ideas for your visit can be found here.

 Columbus has so many great playgrounds, parks and recreation areas.
 I recommend visiting one of our Metro Parks!
 The Columbus Metro Parks features 20 outstanding natural area parks with more than 230 miles of trails and over 28,400 acres of land in seven Central Ohio counties.
-Many of the Metro Parks have a lot of hiking options, plus playgrounds to explore and many programs are available at the Nature Centers.
+Many of the Metro Parks have a lot of hiking options, plus playgrounds to explore and many programs available at the Nature Centers.
 I list many of the Metro Park programs over on the website on my calendar!
 Be sure to check out my list of favorite playgrounds in Columbus.
 Let me know of any that you would add to this list!

 We are fortunate that we have a few waterfalls, right here in the city!
 If you are lucky to visit one after a rain, it can be really spectacular!
 Here are three within Columbus: